Lsverry/NoteOrganizer/README.md

 3. **Responsiveness**
    - Verification of proper display and functionality of the application on different devices and screen sizes.

+### Frameworks and Tools Used

+- **Django's Testing Framework**: Used for implementing and running automated tests.

+### Running the Tests

+To run the automated tests, follow these steps:

+1. **Set up the environment**:
+    Ensure that all dependencies are installed and the database is migrated.
+    ```bash
+    pip install -r requirements.txt
+    python manage.py migrate
+    ```

+2. **Run the tests**:
+    ```bash
+    python manage.py test
+    ```

+### Test Coverage

+- Models: Verification of the Note model creation.
+- Views: Verification of CRUD operations and search functionality for notes.
+- Authentication: Verification of user registration, login, and protected access

 ## Deployment